Transfinite Topological Dynamics: Transfinite dynamical systems

 The above definition allows for the existence of basic transfinite iterations, that is points belonging to the space $X$ which can be written as $[f]^{\beta}(x)$ for some $\beta\ge\omega$ and $x\in X$.
 We call them ``basic" because they are not, as such, a satisfactory transfinite version of ordinary iterations of a map.
 More specifically, the iterations defined in Def. \ref{transfinite} \textit{do not} generalize finite iterations.
 Indeed, if $x$ belongs to a periodic $f$-orbit of order $k\in\mathbb{N}$, we have that $[f]^{k+1}(x)$ is not defined, while of course $f^{k+1}(x)=f(x)$.
 For this reason, the introduction of Def. \ref{cycle} is required, which is indeed a generalization of both Def. \ref{transfinite} and ordinary finite iterations, allowing in particular for the ``completion of the cycles", whether they are finite or, as we will see, transfinite cycles.

-The next results (Lemmas~\ref{lem_inclus_} to \ref{lem_group}) are serve mainly as a technical justification for our definition of transfinite iterations.
-Readers focused on the main statements may skip them on a first reading and proceed to Definition~\ref{cycle}.
-They show that, whenever certain compositions of basic transfinite iterations exist, they behave with respect to countable ordinals exactly as finite compositions do with nonnegative integers: the iteration orders appearing in the composition add, with the addition being the usual ordinal addition (hence associative but, in general, noncommutative).
+The first result we want to prove, Theorem \ref{lem_group}, provides the technical justification Def. \ref{cycle}, showing that whenever certain of basic transfinite iterations exist, they behave with respect to countable ordinals as finite compositions do with nonnegative integers: the iteration orders are added, with the addition being the usual ordinal addition (hence associative but, in general, noncommutative).
 We exploit this to define transfinite iterations in situations where Definition~\ref{transfinite} alone would not be applicable.
-This is carried out in Definition~\ref{cycle} and, in particular, yields periodic cycles of transfinite order.
+To prove Theorem \ref{lem_group} we need some preliminary lemmas.